tgm-team/tgm/docs/tutorials/hook_tutorial.md

 ## 6. Recipes

-For commonly used pre-experiment setup step, `TGM` offer a convenient way to setup experiment and `HookManager` by using `RecipeRegistry.build()` on pre-defined recipe.
-For example, in TGB `linkproppred` setting, a `HookManager` needs to set up for every scripts as follows:
+`TGM` offer a convenient way to setup common `HookManager` configuration by using `RecipeRegistry.build()` with a pre-defined recipe.
+For example, in the TGB `linkproppred` setting, the `HookManager` must register train, validation, and test hooks as follows:

 ```python
 dataset = PyGLinkPropPredDataset(